AlliGrass/typescript-dice-rpg/README.md

 - (In depth) settings that the user can adjust to their liking.

 ### Current Limitations:
-- Not storing any data locally.
-Fully resets page and progress on page refresh.
+- Not storing any data locally on devices.
+Fully resets page and progress on refresh.
 - Lacking graphics are not intuitive to the average user.
 - UI not optimised for mobile devices.
 - Lacking in depth knowledge of the possibilities of TypeScript leads to the potential of inoptimal implementation of a feature.